haxelion/subbuster/README.md

 computed.
 * -m: optional model level number, default to 1.
 Model level 1 is xor, model level 2 is xor-add, model level 3 is xor-add-mix.
-* -l: optional key lenght.
-If not provided, subbuster attempts to guess the key lenght using entropy.
+* -l: optional key length.
+If not provided, subbuster attempts to guess the key length using entropy.
-* -k: optional maximum key lenght, default to 10.
+* -k: optional maximum key length, default to 10.
 * -v: verbose mode, display the results from all the candidates.

 Warning: model level 3 is really slow because of the large key space